brettferdosi/goftam/README.md

 <img src="https://github.com/brettferdosi/goftam/raw/doc/demo.gif" width="650px">

 Currently, only Persian is supported, but it is straightforward to add other languages and scripts.
 Goftam has been tested on macOS 10.15 Catalina but may also work on other versions.

 ## Installing and enabling Goftam

 `goftam.app` must be placed in `/Library/Input Methods` to install it for all users or `~/Library/Input Methods` to install it for a particular user.

+**Install option 1: homebrew**

+Run `brew install --cask --no-quarantine brettferdosi/tap/goftam`. `goftam.app` will be installed in `~/Library/Input Methods`.

-**Install option 1: run the installer (easiset)**
+**Install option 2: run the installer (easiest for non-technical users)**

-Download the most recent installer (`GoftamInstaller.pkg`) from [releases](https://github.com/brettferdosi/goftam/releases) and run it (click [here](https://github.com/brettferdosi/goftam/releases/latest/download/GoftamInstaller.pkg) to download directly).
-You will have to follow Apple's instructions for [opening an app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) (basically, control-click the installer, click *Open*, then click *Open* again).
-It will install Goftam for all users, but you can move `goftam.app` to a particular user's directory after installation if desired.
+Download the [most recent installer](https://github.com/brettferdosi/goftam/releases/latest/download/GoftamInstaller.pkg) (`GoftamInstaller.pkg`) from the [releases page](https://github.com/brettferdosi/goftam/releases).
+To run the installer, control-click its icon, click *Open*, then click *Open* again.
+See the [Apple support page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) if the process for running apps from unidentified developers has changed.
+It will install `goftam.app` in `/Library/Input Methods`.
 If there is already a version of `goftam.app` on your system, the installer will detect and overwrite it.

-**Install option 2: build from source**
+**Install option 3: build from source**

-Clone this git repository and run `xcodebuild -project goftam.xcodeproj`. `goftam.app` will be placed into `build/Release`, and you can move it to the appropriate directory depending on whether you want to install Goftam for all users or a particular user.
+Clone this git repository and run `make` in it.
+`goftam.app` will be placed into `build/Build/Products/Release`.

 **Enabling Goftam**

-Open System Preferences > Keyboard and click the + button to add input sources.
+Open System Settings > Keyboard then click the Edit button next to Input Sources followed by the + button to add input sources.
 Add Goftam inputs, which are categorized by their target languages (e.g. Goftam Persian is categorized as a Persian input method), as desired.
-You can then enable Goftam inputs by selecting them from the input menu bar button.
+You can then use Goftam inputs by selecting them from the input menu bar button or using your configured shortcut key to cycle through input sources.

 <img src="https://github.com/brettferdosi/goftam/raw/doc/menubar.png" width="500px">